 • Coached Clemson’s first two-time Heisman Trophy finalist, Deshaun Watson.
 He became the first player in FBS history with at least 4,000 passing yards and 1,000 rushing yards in a season in 2015.

 • Watson was a two-time recipient of the Davey O’Brien and Manning awards, given to the nation’s top quarterback.
 He also won the 2016 Johnny Unitas Golden Arm Award and 2016 Bobby Bowden Award.

 • Coached the 2015 Tigers to 11 consecutive games with at least 500 yards of total offense, a school record.

-• Helped the 2014 Richmond team to a 9-5 record and a bid to the FCS playoffs, as the Spiders reached the second round.
+• Helped the 2014 Richmond team to a 9-5 record and a second-round berth in the FCS playoffs.

 • Guided Richmond to a top-20 finish in passing offense each season from 2012-14.
-That included a 314-yard average, eighth-best in the nation, in 2014.
+That included a 314-yard average, eighth-highest in the nation, in 2014.
 The Spiders averaged 461 yards per game, 19th-most in the nation.

 • Richmond was seventh in the nation in passing yards (328) in 2013.
 Virtually every Richmond individual game, season and career school passing record was established during the 2013 season.
 The 2012 Richmond offense was 20th in passing offense and 21st in scoring offense.
 The Spider offense saw five players earn All-CAA recognition.

 • Streeter served as quarterbacks coach at Liberty for six years, the last three as offensive coordinator.
 In 2011, Liberty led the Big South Conference in passing yards and pass efficiency.

 • In 2010, Liberty averaged 36.5 points per game, a better mark than in 2009, when the Flames led the nation in scoring offense (36.4).
 That Liberty team won the Big South Conference title for a fourth straight year.